March 20, 2023

 In Greek mythology, King Midas could turn everything he touched to gold, coining the phrase “the Midas touch.”
 Ratings and reviews are the Midas touch of the commerce realm — both online and in-store.
 89% of shoppers always consult reviews before making a purchase, so you’ll want to get more product reviews as quickly as possible.

 A number of factors dictate customer opinion of a review, but two of the top are “recency” and “quantity” according to our consumer research.
-So not only do you need to get more product reviews, you’ll need to know how to do in consistently and efficiently.
+So not only do you need to get more product reviews, you’ll need to know how to do it consistently and efficiently.

 Why do I need to get more product reviews?

-- Most consumers consult with reviews when shopping for new products.
+- Most consumers consult reviews when shopping for new products.
 Reviews introduce new products, with 88% of shoppers using reviews to discover and evaluate products.
 Not only do shoppers look at product reviews, they care about the number of them.
-According to Deloitte and Touche LLP research, a high number of reviews is one of the most significant factors that sway purchasing decisions for 46% of shoppers
+According to Deloitte and Touche LLP research, a high number of reviews is one of the most significant factors that sway purchasing decisions for 46% of shoppers.

 - Brands utilizing reviews see a significant conversion and revenue lift.
-Shoppers engaging with reviews from the best-in-class sites (the top 25% of our clients) can see a 138% increase in sales conversion
+Shoppers engaging with reviews from the best-in-class sites (the top 25% of our clients) can see a 138% increase in sales conversion.

 - Reviews give your brand an edge over the competition.
 According to our Shopper Experience Index, 63% of e-commerce brands say reviews improved SEO.
 Because reviews create more content for websites, they can add more keywords relevant to your business, boosting your SEO.
-(Also, Google plays favorites with brands that have positive reviews since it wants to provide users the best experience possible)
+(Also, Google plays favorites with brands that have positive reviews since it wants to provide users the best experience possible).

 - Reviews provide authenticity for shoppers.
 Shoppers want to buy from brands they trust.
 In fact, close to 82% of shoppers refuse to buy from a brand they don’t deem trustworthy.
-With over 78% of shoppers using reviews to identify brands they trust, it’s essential to keep the reviews pouring in
+With over 78% of shoppers using reviews to identify brands they trust, it’s essential to keep the reviews pouring in.

 Brands crushing the review collection game